Your role in base defense: See something, say something

-Personnel are reminded to actively participate in base defense at Maxwell Air Force Base, Alabama, June, 28, 2024.
 The Eagle Eyes program provides a network of local 24-hour phone numbers to call whenever a suspicious activity is observed.
 Please report any suspicious activity to local law enforcement, 42nd Security Forces Squadron at (334)-953-7222 or the Office of Special Investigations Det.
 405 at (334)-953-7094.
-(This video was modified from the original video, "iWatch 2018", U.S. Army video by Production Acquisition Division)

 |Date Taken: